 Well, yesterday, I received an email from these folks with the word “newsletter” in the subject line (I knew I had to talk to them about that for one), opened it up and read a little bit.
 It was basically a text message about their services with a couple links to their website mixed in but no other ‘real’ content.

+The email had a message at the bottom saying people could unsubscribe by replying with the word unsubscribe in the subject line.
+It wasn’t personalized with any one’s name or email address though to contact.
 It started out though by a “Welcome to our first newsletter” message which I thought was weird since I didn’t remember meeting anyone from that company recently.
 But knowing I could be mistaken since I do talk to a lot of people each week, I thought I would reply and ask them where we met.

 So, I replied (only to the one person who sent it to me of course in the TO line, not to the ‘reply all’ button).